 How to Fix the SSH "Connection Refused" Error

 While SSH enables a secure remote connection between a client and a server, problems sometimes arise.
-The SSH Connection refused error shows up when attempting to establish a secure shell connection to a remote server, signaling a breakdown in communication.
+The SSH Connection refused error occurs when attempting to establish a secure shell connection to a remote server, indicating a communication issue.

 In this tutorial, you will find the most common reasons for the SSH Connection refused error.